cincimatti/Bus-Tracker-Exercise/README.md

 This application shows bus stops from MBTA (Massachusetts Bay Transportation Authority) between MIT and Harvard.

 HOW TO RUN:
-The software is hosted on github.
-It can be reached at https://cincimatti.github.io/Bus-Tracker-Exercise/.
+The software is hosted on github here https://github.com/cincimatti/Bus-Tracker-Exercise.
-Load the URL into a browser to get started.
+It can be reached at https://cincimatti.github.io/Bus-Tracker-Exercise/ for live demonstrations.

 ROADMAP:
 1.)
 ROADMAPPED FEATURES: Additional user selectable bus routes